dasickis/blog/_posts/2014-04-10-OpenCV-Tutorial-on-Face-Tracking-Raspberry-PI-Camera.markdown

  * sudo pip install numpy

 ### PiCamera
 To simplify things, we're going to use a python library for the Raspberry Pi Camera, called [picamera](http://picamera.readthedocs.org/).
 The Recipies provided by the documentation are a useful reference.
 For now, we'll just have the camera take a picture and covert it into an OpenCV friendly format.
+Create a **pi_opencv.py** file to run this python script.

 ```python
 import io